 8. Personal freedom

 10. Watching TV!!!!
 For some, this could be at the top of their list!

 We call this Sunday, Laetare Sunday, “Laetare,” which simply means “Rejoice!” and so the main theme this Sunday is about JOY.
 Joy is more than happiness.
 We can be happy getting married, but when the marriage is challenged with trials and difficulties and becomes rather cold, joy enables the married couple to cope with daily familial endeavors.
 Happiness brings us contentment, but joy brings us peace that enables us to appreciate our purpose even in the most challenging moments of life.
 For us Catholics, therefore, more than just HAPPINESS, we should not only look for something that makes us HAPPY, but ultimately LOOK for something that brings us JOY.
 What are our TOP 3 SOURCES OF JOY:

-“Making Christ Better Known through Charity,” our Lenten theme continues to exhort us to act out our knowledge of Christ through charity by being concerned for one another.
+Lent continues to exhort us to put to practice our knowledge of Christ through charity by being concerned for one another.
 Our Holy Father in fact said these very words to us: “Concern for one another likewise means acknowledging the good that the Lord is doing in others and giving thanks for the wonders of grace that Almighty God in his goodness continuously accomplishes in his children.
 When Christians perceive the Holy Spirit at work in others, they cannot but rejoice and give glory to the heavenly Father.” (cf. Mt 5:16)

 In other words, as God’s unceasing act of redemption brings us joy, we also find them from others when we extend it to our brothers and sisters in need.
 Indeed, “No greater love [joy] than this than to share one’s life for one’s friends” John 15:13.